DeSinister/DeSinister_Sentence_transformer/README.md

 }}
 ```

+**CRITICAL REQUIREMENTS FOR HIGH CONFIDENCE:**
+1. Column name must semantically match the query concept perfectly
+2. Table context must make complete business sense for that column type
+3. The combination must represent perfect synergy - not just individual matches
+4. Zero ambiguity or uncertainty about the match

 **IMPORTANT:**
 - Focus on banking business logic over string similarity
 - Consider which columns are typically needed together for SQL queries
 - Always return valid JSON structure only
-- BE CONSERVATIVE with confidence - prefer LOW confidence over wrong HIGH confidence
+- BE EXTREMELY CONSERVATIVE with confidence - prefer LOW confidence over wrong HIGH confidence
+- HIGH confidence ONLY when column AND table have perfect synergy together
-- If ANY doubt exists (table mismatch, ambiguous query, partial match), use LOW confidence
+- If ANY doubt exists (table mismatch, ambiguous query, partial match, column good but table questionable), use LOW confidence
 - If user query is ambiguous, include clarification request in overall_reasoning field
 - Better to ask for clarification than give wrong confident answers